Tale-Weavers/Game/README.md

 (Nada más entrar al nivel)

+"Great, I'm out of my cell.
+Now, I have to go find Midnight Wing so that we can get out of here."

 "Bien, he conseguido salir de la celda.
 Ahora tengo que encontrar a Midnight Wing y salir de aquí con él."

+"Guards don't see anything outside their cone of vision, so as long as I stay out of it, I'm in the clear."

 "Los guardias ven sólo en el cono rojo que sale de ellos, así que será mejor que evite entrar en su visión."